lavabit/robox/README.md

 Add upload/delete/release functions to robox.sh
-Add vagrant user password randomization logic to the bundled Vagrantfiles Add init based test, and SSH command test to the box test and check script
+Add vagrant user password randomization logic to the bundled Vagrantfiles Add init based test, and SSH command test to the box test and check script Add an explicit storage path to the Hyper-V templates Update the parallels/vitualbox configs so they use the new cpus/memory template keys

 ## Pending Additions